On Running

 Magazines and movies

-Always interested in the history of running, in 2008 Roger began a monthly Running Times column, "Footsteps." (www.runningtimes.com) From the unknown beginnings of women's cross-country, to the pre-history of running in Africa, "Footsteps" has already contributed to areas of running history that no one else has even thought about.
+Always interested in the history of running, in 2008 Roger began a monthly Running Times column, "Footsteps." (www.runningtimes.com) With such topics as the unknown beginnings of women's cross-country, the pre-history of running in Africa, the truth about the 1928 Olympic women's 800m, and forgotten American Olympic heroes, "Footsteps" contributes to areas of running history that no one else has even thought about.

-In 2010 came another new outlet, when he was given a monthly column in Running Times Web-Only, "Roger on Running."
-Samples from "Footsteps" and "Roger on Running" can be read on this website under Running Articles.
+In 2010 came another new outlet, when he asked to write a monthly on-line column, "Roger on Running," commenting on the contemporary sport.
+"Footsteps" and "Roger on Running" now have large followings.
+Samples can be read on this website under Running Articles.

 Roger was the script-writer and on-camera expert for the TV documentary on the history of the marathon, A Hero's Journey.
 He also appears as expert historian in the documentary feature film Spirit of the Marathon (www.marathonmovie.com), and a BBC docu-drama on the 1908 Olympics.

 He often contributes to other books about running.
 He provided introductions to the life of Derek Turnbull, The Fastest Old Man in the World , and to Running in the Zone: a Handbook for Seasoned Athletes.
-He researched and wrote essays in the Boston and Columbus Marathon special issues of Marathon & Beyond.
+He researched and wrote essays in the Boston special issue of Marathon & Beyond.
 He helped to edit Kathrine Switzer's best-selling Marathon Woman (which is dedicated to him).

-He also writes about running subjects in scholarly contexts.
+Roger also combines his academic and sporting skills by writing about running subjects in scholarly contexts.
 He researched and wrote entries on sport and sports writers in the Oxford Companion to New Zealand Literature, and essays like "Literature, Journalism and Sport," in the book Sport, Society & Culture in New Zealand.
 He has published extensively on Jack Lovelock, notably in the British and New Zealand Dictionaries of National Biography, and the research essay "The Life and Opinions of Jack Lovelock."
+Many of his articles on running have a strong basis in original historical or literary research.
+One substantial recent publication is the entry on masters/seniors sport on the website Te Ara Encyclopedia of New Zealand, www.teara.govt.nz/en/veterans-and-masters-sport; another is a feature article about the two previous London Olympics, published in several editions of Running TImes and Runner's World (www.runningtimes.com).

 Another key interest is the role of running in the environment.
 Roger has become a major advocate, arguing that the running industry should take "creative initiatives," in articles in Running Times, New York Runner, and in New Zealand.